genielabs/homegenie-packages/packages/Devices and Things/Nest/readme.md

 ## To Do
 Of course there is place for more feature.
-Ex: the Camera is symply the IP Camera widget changed a bits.
+Ex: the Camera is simply the IP Camera widget changed a bits.
 It is not tester because i do not have a Nest Camera and the Nest simulator is not giving image from the url.
+The camera support detection....